-When you create a Pipe Connection (instructions on how to do it here), not only do you integrate your processes, you’re also creating a “bond” between “parent” and “children” cards – the cards you’ve created for the candidates will appear listed on the job opening card, just like this, making it a lot easier for you to access it anytime you need:
+When you create a Pipe Connection (instructions on how to do it here), not only do you integrate your processes, you’re also creating a “bond” between “parent” and “children” cards – the cards you’ve created for the candidates will appear listed on the job opening card, making it a lot easier for you to access it anytime you need.

 Pipe Connections also allow you to create “conditions” – the “parent” card won’t be able to move forward or be finished unless you create and/or finish all “children” cards.
 This is a very useful feature for sharing information between processes, creating integration between teams and delegating tasks.

 As of today (April/16), Pipe Connections isn’t automated – information input from one pipe to another has to be done manually, but that’s a feature improvement that’s already predicted and may be already available depending on when you’re reading this article).